Edwin Wong on Risk and Tragedy: The Literary Power of High-Stakes Gambles, One-in-a-Million Chances, and Extreme Losses

 Consider Macbeth.
 Under classic theory, Macbeth’s tragic flaw is powerlust and ego, not to mention his inability to resist his wife’s dastardly scheme.
 But for Wong, risk provides the fulcrum for the tragedy.
 Macbeth could have pulled off his scheme, if only …

-Risk creates the excitement, a glimpse into characters’ throbbing minds and souls, not to mention suspense about the outcome.
+Risk creates excitement, a glimpse into characters’ throbbing minds and souls, not to mention suspense about the outcome.
 Of course, tragedy is a different genre than thrillers.
 But the best literature turns on Wong’s notion of risk.
 Do you want to call Julius Caesar a history, A Confederacy of Dunces and Huckleberry Finn comedies, and The Power Broker a political biography?
 Fine, but they’re also tragedies.
 Wong’s risk theory has lots to offer all these genres.
 Tragedy simply ups the ante.

 Wong’s approach offers insights for the long tradition of tragedy but is especially pertinent to the modern condition.
 For most of history, the consequences of decisions were for the most part local.
 Today, even minor decisions can have global repercussions.
 Also, we live in the age of science, where calculation of odds has become commonplace. many bemoan that this calculation takes the heart and soul out of life.
 The Age of the Algorithm can, in fact, suck the agency out of even the most strong-willed people.
 All the more reason for Wong’s brilliant thesis.